-Not a lot of men know about alum block but should be an essential part of any aftershave regimen.
+Not a lot of men know about alum block.
+But it should be an essential part of any aftershave regimen.

-This product is a miracle worker that doesn’t get credit it deserves.
+This product is a miracle worker that doesn’t get the credit it deserves.

-Make no mistake that these products are useful but the almighty alum trumps them all in one important factor – price!
+Make no mistake that these products are useful, but the almighty alum trumps them all in one crucial factor – the price!

 And none of those products provide the same benefits.

 Since you probably don’t know much about alum, I’ll take this opportunity and explain everything you need to know.

 The main component of the alum block is alum, which is a natural astringent.

 It has a bunch of uses that range from industrial to cosmetic.